Junho-eum/MultiLeagueBaseballAnalytics/README.md

   - Note: Ensure that the dataset file path, target column name, test size, and random state are correctly specified before running the function.

 ### Expected output
+  - After running the perform_ridge_with_lasso_selection function, you can expect a printed output and a plot.
+  - output will indicate how many features were selected and how many were eliminated by the Lasso regression.
+The coefficient values for the selected features will also be displayed.
+Lastly, the best alpha values found for both the Lasso and Ridge regressions will be printed.
   ```
   Lasso picked 23 variables and eliminated the other 27 variables
   average_age          -0.000350